turi-code/userguide/model_parameter_search/search.md

-<script src="../dato/js/recview.js"></script>
+<script src="../turi/js/recview.js"></script>
 # Defining the search

-Dato Distributed supports several specific methods for doing model parameter search.
+Turi Distributed supports several specific methods for doing model parameter search.

 ### Using dictionaries to specify parameters
 The way you specify the set of parameters over which to search is through a dictionary.
 The dictionary keys are the names of the parameters and the values are the parameter values.
 Any values that are str, int, or floats are treated as a list containing a single value.

 For example, specifying `{"target": "y"}` means that “y” will be the chosen target every time the model is fit.
 There are some list-typed arguments; in particular, `features` is a list of features to be used in the model.
 If you want to search over a list-typed argument, you must provide an iterable over valid argument values.
 For example, using `{"features": [["col_a"], ["col_a", "col_b"]]}` would search over the two feature sets.
 If you just wanted to use the same set of features for each model, you would do `{"features": [["col_a"]]}`.

 ### Specifying a grid gearch
  Grid searches are especially useful when you have a relatively small set of parameters over which to search.

 You may define a grid of parameters by specifying the possible values for each parameter.
-The method [`grid_search.create`](https://dato.com/products/create/docs/generated/graphlab.toolkits.model_parameter_search.grid_search.create.html) will then train a model for each unique combination.
+The method [`grid_search.create`](https://turi.com/products/create/docs/generated/graphlab.toolkits.model_parameter_search.grid_search.create.html) will then train a model for each unique combination.

 The collection of all combinations of valid parameter values defines a grid of model parameters that will be considered.
 For example, providing the following `params` dictionary

 ```
 params = {'target': 'label',
           'step_size': 0.3,
           'features': [['a'], ['a', 'b']],
           'max_depth': [.1, .2]}
 ```

 will create the following set of combinations:

 ```
 [{'target': 'label', 'step_size': 0.3, 'features': ['a'], 'max_depth': .1},
  {'target': 'label', 'step_size': 0.3, 'features': ['a'], 'max_depth': .2},
  {'target': 'label', 'step_size': 0.3, 'features': ['a', 'b'], 'max_depth': .1},
  {'target': 'label', 'step_size': 0.3, 'features': ['a', 'b'], 'max_depth': .2}]
 ```

 ### Using a random search space

 You may not always know which areas of a search space are most promising.
 In such situations, it can be useful to pick parameter combinations from random distributions.
 The top-level method, `model_parameter_search`, currently chooses `random_search.create` by default.

 For example, for a real-valued parameter such as `step_size`, you could might want to draw values from an [exponential distribution](http://en.wikipedia.org/wiki/Exponential_distribution).
 In the following example, each parameter combination will contain

 - a `target` value of 'Y'
 - a `max_depth` value of either 5 or 7 (chosen randomly)